 A final note is that charcoal grills will require you to clean out the firebox more often.
 Charcoal creates more ash and leftover remnants.

 Many gas grill comes with side burners that you can attach to keep smaller items warm whereas the charcoal smoker options do not.
 Gas grills also will often come equipped with lights, racks, hangers, and drawers.
 The reality is that propane smokers have more customization and accessories.
 Charcoal smokers tend to be more basic and bare bones.

 Often, the gas grill option of smokers will give you more control.
 They are made with different gauges that allow you to easily control the temperature by allowing more or less gas.

-You cannot get this level of control in charcoal smokers.
+You cannot get this level of temperature control in charcoal smokers.
 If you want to cool down the smoker, you cannot just stop the charcoal from burning.

 Other features that you may find on specific propane smokers include:

 • Safety valves that shut off any burners immediately after the extinguishing of the flame.